SumanthReddi/NightOwl/docs/Java/Core Java Concepts/Main-Method.md

 ### Explanation of each part:

 - `public`: The method is accessible from anywhere.
-This is required because the JVM needs to invoke it from outside your class.
+This is required because the JVM needs to invoke it from outside your class.so JVM can access the method/class from anywhere.
-- `static`: The JVM can call this method without creating an instance of the class.
+- `static`: Allows JVM to call `main` without creating an object of the class.
-- `void`: This method does not return any value.
+- `void`: Means the main method does not return anything.
 - `main`: This is the name of the method that the JVM looks for.
 - `String[] args`: An array of `String` objects.
-It lets your program accept command-line arguments passed as strings when you run the program.
+It lets your program accept command-line arguments passed as strings when you run the program.Used for command-line arguments.

 ## How the main method works